Enable private connectivity using AWS PrivateLink

 In the service name field, paste in the service name.
 Get your region's VPC endpoint service domains from the table in PrivateLink VPC endpoint services.

-For your first VPC endpoint that you create, copy the regional service name for the workspace.
+For the first VPC endpoint that you create, copy the regional service name for the workspace.

 Click Verify service and ensure the page shows Service name verified in a green box.
 If you encounter an error stating “Service name could not be verified”, check that the regions of your VPC, subnets, and new VPC endpoint match.